Urgent Care Patient Satisfaction Benchmark Report

 - Promoters: Patients giving a rating of either 9 or 10 to their urgent care center were classified as Promoters.
 They are loyal enthusiasts who will keep referring the urgent care centers to other patients.

-- Passives: Patients giving a rating of 6 to 8 to their urgent care center were classified as Passive.
+- Passives: Patients giving a rating of 7 or 8 to their urgent care center were classified as Passive.
 They are satisfied but NOT enthusiastic patients who are vulnerable to competitive offerings.

 - All comments were grouped by positive, negative, and neutral ratings.